mjpost/sacrebleu/README.md

 - It automatically downloads common WMT test sets and processes them to plain text
 - It produces a short version string that facilitates cross-paper comparisons
 - It properly computes scores on detokenized outputs, using WMT ([Conference on Machine Translation](http://statmt.org/wmt17)) standard tokenization
-- It produces the same values as official script (`mteval-v13a.pl`) used by WMT
+- It produces the same values as the official script (`mteval-v13a.pl`) used by WMT
 - It outputs the BLEU score without the comma, so you don't have to remove it with `sed` (Looking at you, `multi-bleu.perl`)
+- It supports different tokenizers for BLEU including support for Japanese and Chinese
+- It supports **chrF, chrF++** and **Translation error rate (TER)** metrics
+- It performs paired bootstrap resampling and paired approximate randomization tests for statistical significance reporting

 # Breaking Changes

 ## v2.0.0

-As of v2.0.0, the default output format is `json` for the CLI utility.
-This means that software which assumes the old output format of `sacreBLEU`, will fail when parsing the scores.
-You can easily install and use the `jq` utility to parse the JSON-formatted
+As of v2.0.0, the default output format is changed to `json` for less painful parsing experience.
+This means that software that parse the output of sacreBLEU should be modified to either (i) parse the JSON using for example the `jq` utility or (ii) pass `-f text` to sacreBLEU to preserve the old textual output.
+The latter change can also be made **persistently** by exporting `SACREBLEU_FORMAT=text` in relevant shell configuration files.

-`sacreBLEU` outputs:
+Here's an example of parsing the `score` key of the JSON output using `jq`:

 ```
 $ sacrebleu -i system -t wmt17 -l en-de | jq -r '.score'
 20.8
 ```

-To preserve the old behavior, you can either pass `-f text` argument or export `SACREBLEU_FORMAT=text` environment variable for the setting to persist.

 # Installation